Foundations of Static and Dynamic Absolute Concentration Robustness: Background information on reaction networks

 \section{Background information on reaction networks}

 The definitions and claims appearing thus far have been about general real dynamical systems.
-We mostly work with reaction networks and their mass action systems, for which we use standard notation and terminology.
+We mostly work with reaction networks and mass action systems, for which we use standard notation and terminology.
 Here we only give a quick summary of the conventions, see for instance \cite{joshi2015survey} for further details.
+In Example \ref{ex:reactionnetexample}, we illustrate all concepts defined below.

 Throughout this paper, we use upper case letters ($X,Y, Z, A, B$) for species participating in reactions and the corresponding lower case letters ($x,y,z,a,b$) for their concentrations, which are dynamic, time-dependent quantities.
 An example of a reaction is $X + Y \to 2Z$, where $X+Y$ is referred to as the source complex, while $2Z$ is the product complex.
 The rate of any given reaction is a nonnegative-valued function of species concentrations.
 We usually use mass action kinetics wherein the rate is proportional to the product, taken with multiplicity, of reactant concentrations.
 The proportionality constant, called the reaction rate constant, is placed adjacent to the reaction arrow, as follows: $X + Y \xrightarrow{k} 2Z$.
 The rate of this reaction under mass action kinetics is $kxy$.
 The reaction vector for this reaction is the difference between the product complex and the source complex, i.e. $2Z-(X+Y)$, which under a choice of standard basis can also be written as $(-1,-1,2)$.
-A reaction network is a nonempty set of reactions, such that every species participates in at least one reaction, and none of the reaction vectors is the zero vector.
+A {\em reaction network} is a nonempty set of reactions, such that every species participates in at least one reaction, and none of the reaction vectors is the zero vector.
 The {\em stoichiometric subspace} of a reaction network is the subspace spanned by the set of reaction vectors of the reaction network.
 A reaction network $\GG$ is said to be {\em mass conserving} if there is a positive, linear conservation law involving all species, in other words, if there is a positive vector orthogonal to the stoichiometric subspace.